Interpretability · probe auditing

 Future work

 Audits on published probes.
 Explore the usefulness of the method beyond a simple, planted confound.Concept judge improvements.
-Evaluate different approaches to concept extraction and concept normalization.
+Evaluate different approaches to concept extraction and normalization.
 Iterate on the judge prompt and evaluate a larger sample of judge outputs by hand.

 Challenging confounds.
 Stylistic/affective, topical, correlated-concept (eval-awareness vs "test-iness"; deception vs hedging).